nixworks/public/news/2005/08/19/index.md

 ##### Pakistan
 ### [ Pakistan's Supreme Court upholds the death sentence awarded to Manjit Singh, an alleged Research and Analysis Wing agent who was also reportedly involved in five bomb blasts in the country.
 Singh was arrested by security forces at the Indo-Pak border on August 30, 1990. ](/news/2005/08/19/pakistan-s-supreme-court-upholds-the-death-sentence-awarded-to-manjit-singh-an-alleged-research-and-analysis-wing-agent-who-was-also-repor.md)
-_Context: death sentence, Research and Analysis Wing, Supreme Court, Pakistan, 1990, Sarabjit Singh_
+_Context: death sentence, Sarabjit Singh, Supreme Court, Research and Analysis Wing, 1990, Pakistan_

 ##### India
 ### [ In one of the worst confrontations on the Indo-Bangla frontier in recent months, Bangladesh Rifles opens unprovoked fire at the India side at some outposts in West Bengal.
 About 500 rounds were fired in the skirmishes, but there was no casualty. ](/news/2005/08/19/in-one-of-the-worst-confrontations-on-the-indo-bangla-frontier-in-recent-months-bangladesh-rifles-opens-unprovoked-fire-at-the-india-side.md)
-_Context: India, Bangladesh Rifles, West Bengal, Bangladesh_
+_Context: Bangladesh, West Bengal, India, Bangladesh Rifles_

 ## [Previous Day...](/news/2005/08/18/index.md)